-Building-integrated wind energy is gaining considerable traction, as evinced by a number of high profile projects around the world.
+Building Integrated Wind Energy: Building-integrated wind energy is gaining considerable traction, as evinced by a number of high-profile projects around the world.
 Among the strategies for integration, using the building form to augment wind flows onto the turbines can significantly increase energy production, compared to using the buildings merely as towers for mounting the turbines.
 However, most of the existing proposals for this form-based augmentation utilize large non-yawing wind turbines.

 Sponsorship to Date

-Anna Dyson, Jason Vollen, Chris Letchford, Michael Amitay, Ajith Rao, David Menicovich, Nina Wilson, Teresa Rainey, Ning Xiang, Rhett Russo.
+Anna Dyson, Jason Vollen, Chris Letchford, Michael Amitay, Ajith Rao, David Menicovich, Nina Al-Sharify, Teresa Rainey, Ning Xiang, Rhett Russo, Phoebe Mankiewicz.

 C.W.
 Letchford, D.C.
 Lander, P. Case, A. Dyson, M. Amitay, (2016) Bio-mimicry inspired tall buildings: The response of cactus-like buildings to wind action at Reynolds Number of 10x4, Journal of Wind Engineering and Industrial Aerodynamics, Volume 150, Pages 22-30.